Narahari-Sundaragopalan/ISQA8086-Team-Project/WorkPlan - DraftResearchQuestions/WorkPlan.md

-_This markdown document explains the dataset analysis - **500 Cities: Local Data for Better Health** with rescpet to reserach questions, planned timeline of project,projected effort allocation and target audience._
+_This markdown document explains the dataset analysis - **500 Cities: Local Data for Better Health** with respect to research questions, planned timeline of project,projected effort allocation and target audience._

 ## Research Questions